HSQ0503/Compass/src/content/reviews/_index.md

   - step_number: 3
     title: "Meet"
-    description: "Mentors meet with their mentees every 2–3 weeks in structured sessions during designated school times.
+    description: "Mentors meet with their mentees at least once a month in structured sessions during designated school times.
 These meetings focus on academic support, goal-setting, and personal growth."

   - step_number: 4
     title: "Reflect & Grow"
-    description: "After each cycle, mentors reflect on their progress, share feedback with the Compass board, and continue developing leadership skills through mentor training sessions and check-ins."
+    description: "After each mentorship cycle, mentors reflect on their sessions, share feedback with school counselors, and discuss ways to improve future meetings.
+These reflections help mentors strengthen their leadership, communication, and organization skills while continuing to grow through ongoing check-ins and collaboration."
 ---